NatelEnergy/grafana-plotly-panel/README.md

 - Improve options UI
 - Added range mode: "tozero" and "nonnegative"
 - Map metrics to X,Y,Z and color
+- Can now select 'date' type for each axis to support time

 ##### v0.0.2